ChrstphrHll/npc_gen/students/Pike Tethir.md

 ---
 ### Description
 - 1st year Human Barbarian in Elkenval
-- curly lighter blonde hair that's braided with blue ribbon (med), Pale Gray eyes, and Brown skin
+- long curly brunette hair that's well kept, Pale Gray eyes, and Brown skin
 - Is Seraphic and Boisterous, and has Cooperation as their ideal

 ### Organizations